Mitch-ml/my-website/content/authors/admin/_index.md

 I help organizations understand and leverage their quantitative information.
 Call it what you will: data science, machine learning, or statistics; the modern technological world lies at the intersection of mathematics and computing, and that’s where I like to play.

-I’ve worked with [Stage 1 start-ups][1] and [Venture capital funds][2], building models, establishing codebases, and providing mathematical expertise to developers.
+I’ve worked with [stage 1 start-ups][1] and [venture capital funds][2], building models, establishing codebases, and providing mathematical expertise to developers.
 I mainly use R, but have experience in Python and SQL.

-I have a bachelors degree in Mathematics from St. Lawrence University, where I did my thesis on the [Erdos Faber Lovasz conjecture][3].
+I have a bachelors degree in Mathematics from St. Lawrence University, where I did my thesis on the [Erdos-Faber-Lovasz conjecture][3].
 After spending some time pursuing other interests[^fnote1], I began working at a young startup where I got introduced to a range of topics in statistics and data analytics.
 I primarily focus on using survival analysis to help predict customer churn, but I’m constantly trying to develop and learn new skills.
 For more details, check out my portfolio, or take a look at my [resume][4].

 I currently reside in Litchfield, CT.